 Developing Realist Economic Evaluation Methods (REEM) and Guidance to Evaluate the Effectiveness, Costs, and Benefits of Complex Interventions

-If you’ve conducted a Realist Evaluation incorporating economic factors, or an Economic Evaluation that is more theory-driven than usual, we’d love to hear from you.
-Please get in touch by email or by using the contact form.
+If you’re conducting a Realist Evaluation incorporating economic factors, or an Economic Evaluation that is more theory-driven than usual, join our SIG.

 Terms and conditions for use of both documents